Hearing Conservation Program

 EH&S schedules audiograms for employees.
 EH&S will notify the department when it is time for annual audiograms.
 Audiometric tests are performed by a mobile testing unit.
 Participants of the Hearing Conservation Program who are not present for audiometric testing when the mobile unit is onsite are sent to Caltech's occupational health clinic for their annual audiometric testing.

 New employees will be offered a baseline test within one year of an employee's first exposure when hired into areas covered under this program.
 Caltech makes hearing protectors available to the employee and requires that the hearing protectors are worn by the employee until the baseline audiogram is obtained.
-It is necessary that employees not be exposed to noise levels at or above 80 dBA for at least 14 hours prior to the test.
+It is necessary that employees are not exposed to noise levels at or above 80 dBA for at least 14 hours prior to the test.
 Hearing protectors can be used to attenuate noise levels below 80 dBA.

 All workers in the Program are offered annual audiograms.
 These tests will be made available to employees during their normal work shift.
 Each employee's audiogram will be compared to that employee's baseline to determine if the audiogram is valid and if a standard threshold shift has occurred.